The Incredible Dr. Pol

 The Incredible Dr. Pol is an American reality television series on Nat Geo Wild that follows Dutch-American veterinarian Jan Pol and his family and employees at his practice in rural Weidman, Michigan.
 The series premiered October 29, 2011, and has two or three seasons every year.
-On July 6, 2024, National Geographic announced the cancellation of the show.
+On July 6, 2024, National Geographic announced the cancellation of the show du to declining viewership, production costs, and changes in the network's programming strategy..